OpenMDAO/OpenMDAO-Framework/docs/user-guide/overview.rst

 Components.
 A solid line between two Components indicates that one of them is supplying inputs to the other.
 Each dashed line between a Driver and a Component indicates an :term:`Expression` object in the Driver that references an input or output variable on the Component.
-The arrow ending a dashed or solid line indicates the direction of the data flow between the two connected objects.
+The arrow at the end of a dashed or solid line indicates the direction of the data flow between two connected objects.

 .. _`driver flow`: